Soren Johnson

 Soren Johnson (born May 23, 1976) is an American businessman, game programmer, and video game designer.
 Johnson's games primarily belong to 4X strategy, with several of his titles having been critically acclaimed.
 He is best known for his work as a lead designer on Civilization IV, Offworld Trading Company, and Old World.
 He also worked as a co-lead designer on Civilization III.

 In 2013, Johnson founded Mohawk Games, an indie studio in the suburbs of Baltimore, Maryland.
-They later moved to Alexandria, VA during the 2020 Coronavirus Pandemic.
+They later moved to Alexandria, VA during the 2020 COVID-19 pandemic.
 The studio brings together people he has worked with in the past with new talent to create new intellectual properties.
 Their first game, Offworld Trading Company, was released to moderate critical acclaim.

 Johnson is known as one of the earliest developers who involved the internet gaming community in game design, testing, and discussion.

 Biography

 Early life

 Soren Johnson was born in Olympia, Washington to Kenneth and Ruth Johnson.
 He grew up in Centralia, Washington with his one sibling, Bjorn Johnson, and his cousins Kjell, Erik, and Sonja.
 At age 13, Johnson was offered the opportunity to attend college early, but his parents thought he would benefit more from being around friends.
 In hindsight he has stated that he thinks his parents made the right decision.

 His first ever notable gaming platform was a Commodore 64, which his parents bought for the family when he was 7 years old.
 He grew up on mid-80s games and electronic card games of the period, playing various game genres, ranging from board games to strategy to shooter games and racing.
 Eventually he developed a particular interest in games that involved history and war.
 In particular, he loved games made by renowned strategy game developer Sid Meier.